 Vanguard S&P 500 Index ETF (TSE:VFV)

-The Vanguard S&P 500 Index ETF (TSE:VFV) is one of the most popular ETFs for Canadians when they look to invest in US assets.
-The fund has over $6.7B in assets under management and started trading in early 2013.
+The Vanguard S&P 500 Index ETF (TSE:VFV) is one of the most popular ETFs for Canadians looking to invest in US assets.
+The fund has over $7.2B in assets under management and started trading in early 2013.

-The fund has a relatively simple structure, holding Vanguard's underlying US S&P 500 ETF in VOO.
-Much like any other fund on this list, its top holdings contain the likes of big US tech like Apple, Microsoft, and Google while also having exposure to some household names like Home Depot, Procter & Gamble, and Bank of America.
+The fund has a relatively simple structure, holding Vanguard's underlying US S&P 500 ETF in VOO (see a comparison of these two funds here).
+Much like any other fund on this list, its top holdings contain big US techs like Apple, Microsoft, and Google while also having exposure to some household names like Home Depot, Procter & Gamble, and Bank of America.

-One key point to keep in mind while investing in VFV is that it is NOT tied to the Canadian dollar.
-This is an unhedged ETF, meaning that you are betting on a stronger US market and a stronger US dollar.
+One key point to remember while investing in VFV is that it is NOT tied to the Canadian dollar.
+This is an unhedged ETF, meaning you are betting on a stronger US market and a stronger US dollar.

-The fund is very cheap to own, costing investors only $0.90 per $1000 invested on an annual basis.
-Vanguard continually excels when it comes to offering the best products at the cheapest rates.
+The fund is very cheap, costing investors only $0.90 per $1000 invested annually.
+Vanguard continually excels in offering the best products at the most affordable rates.
 VFV is no exception.
-The fund also pays out a 1.26% distribution.
+The fund also pays out a 1.32% distribution.

 In terms of total performance, this fund has outperformed the S&P 500 by a significant margin since its inception.
 This is primarily due to the unhedged nature of the fund.
-At the time of writing, the fund has total returns of 346% since 2013, while the S&P 500 sits at 235%.
+At the time of writing, the fund has had total returns of 307% since 2013, while the S&P 500 sits at 217%.

-Keep in mind, there is no guarantee that this performance continues carrying forward, as currency fluctuations tend to even out over the long term.
-But for those who want a currency hedged option instead, lets go over another Vanguard product below.
+Remember, there is no guarantee that this performance will continue carrying forward, as currency fluctuations tend to even out over the long term.
+But for those who want a currency-hedged option instead, let's go over another Vanguard product below.

 Vanguard S&P 500 Index ETF (CAD-hedged) (TSE:VSP)

-The Vanguard S&P 500 Index ETF (TSE:VSP) is the same as VFV in the fact it simply holds Vanguard's US S&P 500 ETF in VOO.
-Both of the funds started trading around the same time as well, early 2013.
-However, there is obviously one key difference.
+The Vanguard S&P 500 Index ETF (TSE:VSP) is the same as VFV because it holds Vanguard's US S&P 500 ETF in VOO.
+Both funds started trading around the same time as well, in early 2013.
+However, there is one key difference.

 Unlike the previous ETF VFV, this ETF is hedged to the Canadian dollar.
 Currently, this Vanguard ETF seeks to track the S&P 500 Index (CAD-hedged) (or any successor thereto).

-As mentioned, the way this ETF gets exposure to the S&P 500 is holding the underlying US-listed ETF VOO.
-This is exactly why when you look at VSP on something like Yahoo Finance, it has only a single holding.
+As mentioned, this ETF gets exposure to the S&P 500 by holding the underlying US-listed ETF VOO.
+This is precisely why it has only a single holding when you look at VSP on something like Yahoo Finance.

-Before I start sounding like a broken record in terms of holdings and allocations, VSP has much the same holdings as any other ETF on this list.
+Before I start sounding like a broken record regarding holdings and allocations, VSP has much the same holdings as any other ETF on this list.
 However, this ETF will also use derivative instruments to seek to hedge the US dollar exposure of the securities included in the S&P 500 Index back to the Canadian dollar.

-This fund is quite a bit smaller than VFV, with assets under management coming in at just over $2.53B.
-And in terms of fees, it's going to cost you the same to own this one on an annual basis, coming in at $0.90 per $1000 invested.
+This fund is smaller than VFV, with assets under management at just over $2.69B.
+And in terms of fees, it's going to cost you the same to own this one annually, coming in at $0.90 per $1000 invested.

-The fund pays a 1.35% distribution and in terms of performance, the currency hedging has really cost this one over the years.
-It current has returned of 208% over the last ten years, trailing the index by nearly 30% and VFV by over 130%..
+The fund pays a 1.35% distribution, and in terms of performance, currency hedging has cost this one over the years.
+It has returned 185% over the last ten years, trailing the index by nearly 30% and VFV by triple digits.

-$10,000 into VSP at its inception has you sitting with $30,130 at the time of writing.
-With the unhedged version VFV, you'd be sitting on returns of $44,000.
-So, this is ultimately something you need to consider.
+$10,000 into VSP at its inception has you sitting with $28,510 at the time of writing.
+With the unhedged version VFV, you'd be sitting on returns of $40,700.
+This is ultimately something you need to consider.

 iShares Core S&P 500 Index ETF (TSE:XUS)

-The iShares S&P 500 Index ETF is much the same as VFV in the fact that it owns its US traded fund as the primary holding.
+The iShares S&P 500 Index ETF is much the same as VFV because it owns its US-traded fund as the primary holding.
 In this case, it would be IVV.

-Although we went over both versions of the Vanguard ETF, I'm not going to list both the hedged and unhedged versions of the iShares ETF.
-I more so wanted to do that above to point out the differences in returns for hedging.
+Although we reviewed both versions of the Vanguard ETF, I will not list the hedged and unhedged versions of the iShares ETF.
+I wanted to point out the differences in returns for hedging.
 This ETF (XUS) is the unhedged way to get exposure to the S&P 500 via iShares.
 Its hedged version trades under the ticker XSP if you are interested.

-XUS has assets under management of $4.53B.
-So, it's not as big as the Vanguard fund but it is still one of the largest ETFs in the country.
-The management expense ratio for the fund will run you $1 per $1000 invested on an annual basis and it currently pays a distribution of around 1.18%.
+XUS has assets under management of $4.6B.
+So, it's not as big as the Vanguard fund, but it is still one of the largest ETFs in the country.
+The management expense ratio for the fund will run you $1 per $1000 invested annually and currently pays a distribution of around 1.29%.

-This fund debuted in late-2013, and has put up 264% returns since.
-Because of its unhedged nature, this one has outperformed the S&P 500 by a wide margin as well, putting up nearly 3% greater returns on an annualized basis.
+This fund debuted in late-2013 and has put up 283% returns since.
+Because of its unhedged nature, this one has outperformed the S&P 500 by a wide margin, putting up nearly 3% greater returns annually.

 BMO S&P 500 Index ETF (TSE:ZSP)

-You may be starting to see a trend here.
-The trend being we're simply mentioning most of the major ETF companies here in Canada.
-And, that's exactly right, most all of them have some sort of S&P 500 fund.
+You may see a trend here.
+The trend being we're mentioning most of the major ETF companies here in Canada.
+And that's exactly right, most of them have some type of S&P 500 fund.

-However, the BMO S&P 500 Index ETF does have a bit of a different twist on it in the fact it simply owns the underlying stocks over an underlying ETF.
+However, the BMO S&P 500 Index ETF has a bit of a different twist because it simply owns the underlying stocks over an underlying ETF.

-In the grand scheme of things, this doesn't really mean much.
-Because this is a ETF of US securities that trades in Canadian dollars, there are no tax advantages to holding a fund that contains US stocks or US ETFs.
+In the grand scheme of things, this doesn't mean much.
+Because this is an ETF of US securities that trades in Canadian dollars, there are no tax advantages to holding a fund that contains US stocks or US ETFs.

-Again, the holdings will be relatively the same across all these funds, except the fact that BMO owns individual securities while the others own ETFs that hold the same securities.
+Again, the holdings will be relatively the same across all these funds, except that BMO owns individual securities.
+In contrast, the others own ETFs that hold the same securities.

-ZSP has around $12B in assets under management, making it the largest and most liquid fund on this list by quite a wide margin.
-The fund also ends up squeaking out a little bit of added income as it yields 1.4% at the time of writing.
+ZSP has around $11.77B in assets under management, making it the largest and most liquid fund on this list by quite a wide margin.
+The fund is also squeaking some added income as it yields 1.4% at writing.

-In terms of fees, considering most all of these funds are identical, many fees are identical as well.
-They will need to be or else investors will simply swap ETFs, often for no commission on many major brokerages.
+In terms of fees, considering most of these funds are identical, many fees are similar as well.
+They will need to be, or investors will swap ETFs, often for no commission, on many major brokerages.
 So, BMO's ETF comes right in line with the others at $0.90 per $1000 invested on an annual basis.

 Horizons S&P 500 Index ETF (TSE:HXS) & (TSE:HXS.U)